 - 2 tablespoons heavy cream, optional

-- A handful of red onion, for garnish
+- A handful of chopped red onion, minced cilantro, and lemon wedges, for serving

 Instructions

-- Prep the paneer and cashews: Store-bought paneer can often be hard, so I recommend softening it through the following step.
+- Prep the paneer and cashews: Store-bought paneer is often dense, so I recommend softening it through the following step.
 Cut paneer into 1-inch cubes, then soak in a bowl of hot water for 15 minutes.
 Drain the paneer and set aside.
 Meanwhile, soften the cashews.
 Soak the cashews in a small bowl of hot water for 15 minutes.
-Drain and set aside.8 ounces paneer, 12 unsalted cashews
+Drain and set aside.8 ounces paneer, 12 unsalted raw cashews

 - Bloom the spices: Add oil to a medium saute pan set over medium heat.
-Add the cardamom, cinnamon, and bay leaves until aromatic and sizzling, about 30 seconds.2 tablespoons neutral oil, 2 cardamom pods, ½ cinnamon stick, 1 bay leaf
+Add the cardamom, cinnamon, and bay leaves and saute until aromatic and sizzling, about 30 seconds.2 tablespoons neutral oil, 2 whole cardamom pods, ½ cinnamon stick, 1 bay leaf

-- Saute the onion: Saute the onion at medium heat for 7-8 minutes until the moisture has evaporated and the onions are golden brown at the edges.
+- Saute the onion: Saute the onion over medium heat for 7 - 8 minutes until the moisture has evaporated and the onions are golden brown at the edges.
 Season with salt.Note: This is a recipe where you really want to get some color on these onions.
 It adds a lot of flavor.1 large red onion, Salt

 - Reduce the heat to low, and add the garlic, ginger, and chili.
 Saute for 30 seconds until fragrant.½ tablespoon grated garlic, ½ tablespoon grated ginger, ½ serrano chili

-- Saute the tomatoes and cashews: Add the tomatoes and drained cashews, and saute for 8-10 minutes at medium heat, until the tomatoes release their juices and the sauce thickens.1 lb tomatoes
+- Saute the tomatoes and cashews: Add the tomatoes and drained cashews, and saute for 8 - 10 minutes over medium heat until the tomatoes begin to break down and release their juices into a thickened sauce.1 pound ripe tomatoes

 - Simmer the sauce: Add the garam masala and 1 cup water, and saute for another 5 minutes until the sauce reduces slightly.
 Season with salt.1 teaspoon garam masala, 1 cup water